 - Only For Women

 Two-way zip with a panel protects the zipper from the elements.
 Princess seams run down the front and back of the jacket for a slimming fit that looks as good as it feels.
-Bonus: for windier, rain-free days where you don’t feel the need to break out the hood, you can easily remove it and stow it away.
-The jacket comes in a wide variety of colors, like red, plum, and yellow.
+Bonus: for windier, rain-free days where you don’t need to break out the hood, you can easily remove it and stow it away.
+The jacket comes in various colors, like red, plum, and yellow.

 Shop For Women’s Pardon My Trench